A Brief History of the Period Cup

 With the advent of silicone-based period cups like the Moon Cup and nüdie, period cups have become a mainstream period care option for those with a heavy flow, those living a zero waste lifestyle or those looking for an alternative to traditional pads, tampons and liners.
 Like the first period cup, our &SISTERS nüdie period cup collects, rather than absorbs menstrual fluid, but we’ve made quite a few body and planet-friendly improvements:

-- Made from hypoallergenic, medical-grade silicone. pH-neutral and recommended by gynaecologists, perfect for keeping thrush at bay.
+- p-H neutral & recommended by gynaecologists, it’s perfect for keeping thrush at bay.

-- Wear your nüdie for up to 12 hours.
-Unlike tampons that can only be worn for a maximum of eight hours, period cups can be worn for longer, minimising trips to the loo.
+- Our nüdie cup can be worn for up to 12 hours, unlike tampons that can only be worn for a maximum of 8 hours.

-- Choose the size that suits you.
-The nüdie comes in three sizes to suit various ages, life stages and flows.
+- We have three sizes for you to choose from to suit various ages, life stages & flows.
 To find the right size for you, head over to our website.

-- Track your flow with internal volume markings.
-If you’re curious about your menstrual output, our handy volume markings can help you track your flow over the course of your cycle.
+- If you’re curious about your menstrual output it features internal volume markings so you can track your flow over the course of your cycle.

-- Easily remove with the Pebble Pull™ stem and Tri-Flow™ holes.
-The Pebble Pull™ stem allows for comfortable use and easy removal, and the Tri-Flow™ holes allow for gentle suction release.
+- The Pebble Pull™ stem allows for comfortable use and easy removal, and the Tri-Flow™ holes allow for gentle suction release.

-- Use your nüdie for up to 10 years.
-With proper care and use, the nüdie can last up to a decade, saving the planet (and your bank account) thousands of disposable menstrual products.
+- With proper care and use, the nüdie can last up to a decade, saving the planet (and your bank account) thousands of disposable menstrual products.

 Curious about the nüdie?
-Check out our diagram below, and be sure to take a look at our website, where you can order your own cup, delivered straight through your letterbox.
-If you still have questions, head over to our FAQ & Help page, reach out to us on Instagram or email us at email@example.com.
+Check out our diagram below and if you have any questions, head over to our FAQ & Help page, reach out to us on Instagram or email us at firstname.lastname@example.org.